Which Website Builder Should I Use for My Online Business? (WordPress vs. Showit vs. Squarespace vs. Wix)

 - How much time can you invest in learning your platform?

-- What features do you need now (and might need later)?
+- What features do you need—now and later?

 Wix: Quick Setup for Beginners